tmaswang03/tmaswang03/README.md

 ## About 👋
 -------------------
-Hey guys 🙂 I'm Thomas Wang I live in Markham and I am an aspiring programmer :).
-I enjoy playing video games in my spare time and talking with people!
-Aside from that, I also enjoy Mathematics, Coding (competitively and projects too), as well as listening to Music.
-Welcome to my Github profile :D feel free to DM me if you want (I'm probably procrastinating anyways).
+Hey, I am Thomas and I am currently a Software Engineering student attending University of Waterloo.
+In my spare time I enjoy playing games, exploring different areas of Computer Science and talking with people.
+Aside from that, I also enjoy Competitive Programming and Mathematics and listening to music.
+If you want to learn more about me feel free to check out my website or any of my projects, enjoy!

 You can check out my competitive programming accounts at : https://clist.by/coder/tmaswang03/